8 minutes

 General

-Currently, the Token API supports Ethereum, Binance Smart Chain (BSC), Polygon, Optimism, Base, Unichain, and Arbitrum One.
+Currently, the Token API supports Ethereum, BNB Smart Chain (BSC), Polygon, Optimism, Base, Unichain, Avalanche, Arbitrum One, and Solana.
+A full list of supported networks can be found under the Token API column here.

 How do I authenticate requests to the Token API, and why doesn’t my API key from The Graph Market work?